sighalt/pyramid_request_schema/README.md

 ## Usage

-The usage is of `pyramid_request_schema` is dead simple.
+The usage of `pyramid_request_schema` is dead simple.
 Define a proper colander schema representing your expected input:

 ```python